shanev/mbot/README.md

 ## Setup

 Add a .env file with API keys.
 Bittrex permissions have to be set to _trade limit_ under Settings -> API Keys.
 Google [credentials](https://cloud.google.com/docs/authentication/getting-started) are needed to do OCR on the tweet using Google's Cloud Vision API.
+Base64 encode the keyfile into `GOOGLE_API_KEY_ENCODED`.

 ```
 TWITTER_CONSUMER_KEY=xxx